Live at the BBC (Steve Harley & Cockney Rebel album): Critical reception

 Upon its release, John Bauldie of Q stated, "A timely reminder of just how good the first Cockney Rebel were, for nine of the tracks here were recorded by that original eccentric line-up, five in session, four in concert.
 The session is excellent [and] the concert tracks, notably 'Sebastian' and 'Death Trip', are absurdly but impressively melodramatic.
 The 1992 session, serves to remind that it wasn't Steve Harley who changed, just the times."
-Neil McKay of Sunday Life wrote, "With Harley back in the charts with 'Make Me Smile', this is a timely, if ultimately unconvincing, offering.
-The distinctive art rock of the 1974 session and live tracks has dated none too well, and the 1992 unplugged style retreads are little better."
 David Quantick of NME called Harley a "classic Jacques Brel-influenced rock poet" who "occupie[d] the enormous middle ground between David Bowie and Bob Dylan".
 He noted that the original Cockney Rebel material presented here, including the "most over-the-top campodrama ballad ever" ("Sebastian"), features Harley's "Brett Anderson-type voice in full" and shows he "had an ear for a bizarre tune".
 Quantick added, "And compared to him, Suede are sweaty labourers building a lumpy concrete flyover."
+Andrew Thomas of The Westmorland Gazette said that the 1974 tracks display a "real sense of exuberance and originality", with Cockney Rebel "coming across as a professional, well-rehearsed and tight unit".
+He noted how Harley has "plenty of fun with his distinctive vocal delivery", Reame-James "shows an inspired light-fingered touch on the electric piano" and Crocker's violin work is "always inventive".
+In contrast, he said that the 1992 tracks "show just how well Harley's voice has matured".